 SMSP and POSCO signed on May 7, 2013, the agreement of ferronickel production plant expansion.
 A second line comprising a new dedicated nickel ore berth with a conveyor belt, a storage and ore preparation area, a second dryer, a third rotary kiln and a second electric furnace, is being built on SNNC site à Gwangyang.
 This second production line inaugurated on March 6, 2015, allows the plant to increase its production capacity of 24,000 additional tons, that is to say a total capacity of 54,000 tonnes per annum.
 In New Caledonia, NMC mines with an annual production capacity of 1.8 million tonnes of saprolite will also increase production of 3.4 million tonnes for a nickel ore grade of about 2%.

 Once unloaded on the port of Gwangyang, the nickel ore is poured into coal-fired rotary furnaces at the Gwangyang Plant.
 Dried by the action of heat and coal combustion, it is transformed into calcined ore which is then loaded into a hermetic 94MW electric furnace maintained at very high temperature.
 The crude ferronickel thus obtained contains around 20% nickel and 80% iron.
-The metal produced in the electric furnace contains impure sulphur.
-During the refining phase, this sulphur is isolated by means of a de-solidification system.
-Ferronickel is finally obtained in granular form using the propulsion jet process.
+The electric furnace processes metal containing sulfurous impurities.
+The sulfur is isolated through a de-sulfurizing operation.
+A plant’s treatment facility encountering dust, sulfurous and nitrous gases (De-De-Sox and Nox) ensuring the site’s preservation of environmental quality.
+The ferronickel purified liquid is finally obtained in the form of pellet by a granulation process.
 Once the metal content has been extracted, ferronickel slag is isolated and recycled for use in sealing roads, building embankments and earthworks.

 SNNC practices environmental management under the notion that protecting environment is the prerequisite conditions for sustainable development of the company.
 Equipped with eco-friendly facilities, SNNC strives to minimize emissions of air pollutants and puts efforts for water quality control through water reuse and sewage treatment facilities.